LinkedIn SEO Guide: Boost Your Visibility in 2025

 - Placement: Place hashtags at the end of your post or naturally within the body, ensuring readability.

-- Profile Integration: If you have Creator Mode turned on, you can select topics (hashtags) you frequently post about, making it easier for others to discover your content and follow you.
+- Profile Integration: With Creator Mode enabled, you can select topics (hashtags) you frequently post about, making it easier for others to discover your content and follow you.

 - Google Indexing: Unlike regular posts, LinkedIn Articles are indexed by Google, giving them double the SEO potential.
 This means your articles can appear in both LinkedIn’s internal search and external Google search results.